 Gilbert is a tiny town located in the state of West Virginia.
 With a population of 315 people and just one neighborhood, Gilbert is the 229th largest community in West Virginia.

-Gilbert is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Gilbert is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Gilbert is a town of service providers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Gilbert who work in healthcare suport services (17.05%), architecture and engineering (11.63%), and food service (10.08%).

 Of important note, Gilbert is also a town of artists.
 Gilbert has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Gilbert’s character.